 - Varicose Veins, Function

 Question (Vitay T., Stamford CT):

 In the vast majority of cases, varicose veins do not serve any useful function.
 Technically, they are dysfunctional collaterals or tributaries of so-called “incompetent” superficial veins called “saphenous” veins.
 The normal, or competent, saphenous veins, being rudimentary in humans, often can be used as a conduit for different types of bypassing grafts in cardiovascular surgery.
-The same time, incompetent saphenous veins cannot be used for this purpose anymore due to their uneven and enlarged diameter.
+At the same time, incompetent saphenous veins cannot be used for their original purpose anymore due to their uneven and enlarged diameter.
 Removal or closure of such veins actually improves circulation.
-In some rare cases, however, when the deep veins of legs are blocked, even incompetent saphenous veins become functional and should not, therefore, be removed.
+In some rare cases, however, when the deep veins of the legs are blocked, even incompetent saphenous veins become functional and should not, therefore, be removed.

 - Varicose Veins, Treatment

 Is it always necessary to treat varicose veins and why?
 Besides varicose or spider veins, what else would I see if I had bad veins?
 What if I do not treat my veins at all?

 Varicose veins represent themselves as just a single symptom of a disease called “superficial venous insufficiency” and, therefore, as such, should not be treated by themselves at all or at least not until the disease causing them is eliminated.
 In the prevailing majority of cases, appropriate treatment of the above superficial venous insufficiency leads to the disappearance of varicosities as well.
 In a minority of usually very advanced cases of the disease, some varicosities might remain even after the treatment.
 In such cases, they can be easily eliminated by one of the modalities of endovenous obliteration.